Users and Permissions

 - Go to the

-Peoplepage using the link on the navigation side bar
+Peoplepage using the link in the project dropdown

 + Add User

 Fill out the form and select the submit button: